container-storage-interface/spec/spec.md

   }

   oneof type {
-    // PRC that the controller supports.
+    // RPC that the controller supports.
     RPC rpc = 1;

     // Volume capability the Controller Plugin supports.
 An SP SHOULD